×

 When we asked people what advice they would give someone preparing to move to San Carlos, they said...

 "San Carlos is a small town located on the Pacific coast, known for its beautiful beaches and relaxed lifestyle.
 Before moving to San Carlos, expats should know that the official language is Spanish, so it would be beneficial to learn the language or at least basic phrases.
 The cost of living in San Carlos is relatively low compared to many Western countries, but it's still higher than in other parts of Panama.
 The healthcare system in Panama is generally good, with both public and private options available.
 However, it's recommended to have health insurance that covers you internationally.
 San Carlos has a tropical climate, with a wet season and a dry season.
 It's hot and humid throughout the year, so lightweight, breathable clothing is recommended.
 The town is relatively safe, but like anywhere, it's important to take precautions, especially when it comes to protecting your personal belongings.
 Public transportation in San Carlos is limited, so having a car can be beneficial.
 However, driving in Panama can be challenging due to the local driving habits and road conditions.
 The local cuisine is a mix of traditional Panamanian dishes, seafood, and international food.
 It's recommended to try local fruits and vegetables, which are fresh and cheap.
 San Carlos has a slower pace of life, which can be a big change for those used to living in a bustling city.
 It's important to be patient and adapt to the local way of life.
 The town has a close-knit community, and locals are generally welcoming to expats.
 However, it's important to respect local customs and traditions.
 There are plenty of outdoor activities to enjoy in San Carlos, from surfing and fishing to hiking and bird watching.
 Internet and mobile coverage in San Carlos is generally good, but power outages can occur, especially during the rainy season.
 Finally, it's important to understand the visa and residency requirements before moving to Panama.
-It's recommended to consult with a legal expert or relocation specialist to ensure you have all the necessary paperwork," explained one expat living in San Carlos, Panama.
+It's recommended to consult with a legal expert or relocation specialist to ensure you have all the necessary paperwork," commented one expat who made the move to San Carlos, Panama.

 Connect